 Collectability of the Notes Receivable from the Sky Ranch CAB - The notes receivable from the Sky Ranch CAB are comprised of amounts we incurred and provided to the Sky Ranch CAB for costs related to the construction of public improvements which are reimbursable to us, along with related project management fees and accrued interest associated with those costs.
-Collectability of the notes is based on the Sky Ranch CAB generating sufficient cash flows to repay us prior to certain contractual dates, which is deemed probable based on a mill levy increase resulting from the remainder of Sky Ranch being in a different taxing district than the first phase, higher than projected assessed values of completed homes, and additional houses from the start of the next development phase at Sky Ranch .The notes are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of the note may not be recoverable.
+Collectability of the notes is based on the Sky Ranch CAB generating sufficient cash flows to repay us prior to certain contractual dates, which is deemed probable based on a mill levy increase resulting from the remainder of Sky Ranch being in a different taxing district than the first phase, higher than projected assessed values of completed homes, and additional houses from the start of the next development phase at Sky Ranch.
+The notes are reviewed for impairment whenever events or changes in circumstances indicate the carrying amount of the note may not be recoverable.
 Management applies judgment to assess whenever events or changes in circumstances indicate the carrying amount of the notes may not be recoverable giving rise to the requirement to conduct an impairment test.
-Circumstances which could trigger an impairment test include, but are not limited to: significant decreases in the market price of houses which generate tax payments to the Sky Ranch CAB; significant adverse changes in the business climate or legal factors including significant decreases in housing sales or assessments; significant increase in costs and accumulation of costs significantly in excess of the amount originally expected for the construction of these notes is measured by comparing the carrying value to the future cash flows or perating losses combined with a history of losses or a forecast of losses.
-Recoverability of these notes is measured by comparing the carrying value to the future cash flows, an impairment loss is recorded by writing down the carrying value of the related asset to its estimated fair value, which is determined using discounted future cash flows o
+Circumstances which could trigger an impairment test include, but are not limited to: significant decreases in the market price of houses which generate tax payments to the Sky Ranch CAB; significant adverse changes in the business climate or legal factors including significant decreases in housing sales or assessments; significant increase in costs and accumulation of costs significantly in excess of the amount originally expected for the construction of the associated public improvements; and current period cash flow or operating losses combined with a history of losses or a forecast of losses.
+Recoverability of these notes is measured by comparing the carrying value to the future cash flows expected to be generated by the Sky Ranch CAB which can be used to repay us.
+When the carrying value of an asset exceeds the related undiscounted cash flows, an impairment loss is recorded b

 Revenue recognition on lot sales under the percentage-of-completion method - We recognize lot revenue over time as construction progresses for most of our lot development contracts.
 This involves an estimation of the total project costs which are incurred over several months or even years.
 This requires management to estimate labor and material costs which could change materially over the life of the project and have a material impact of the timing of revenue recognition.
 Under the percentage of completion method, revenues and related costs from lots sold pursuant to lot development contracts requiring milestone payments as construction occurs are recognized over the course of the construction period based on the completion progress of the project.
-In relation to any project, revenue is determined by calculating the ratio of incurred construction costs, including construction costs related to public improvements subject to reimbursement, to total estimated costs and applying that ratio to the incurred costs.
+In relation to any project, revenue is determined by calculating the ratio of incurred construction costs, including construction costs related to public improvements subject to reimbursement, to total estimated costs and applying that ratio to the contracted sales amounts.
+Cost of sales is recognized by determining the projected margin of the project and applying that ratio to the incurred costs.
 Current period amounts are calculated based on the difference between the life-to-date project totals and the previously recognized amounts.
-Any changes in significant judgments and/or estimates used in determining construction and development revenue could significantly change the timing or amount of construction and development revenue recognized in the period in which they are determined.
+Any changes in significant judgments and/or estimates used in determining construction and development revenue could significantly change the timing or amount of construction and development revenue recognized.
+Changes in total estimated project costs or losses, if any, are recognized in the period in which they are determined.